Loading…

 Definition

-Wires consist of a single conductor made from metal (like copper or aluminum) and are used for carrying electricity or signals over short distances.
+Wires consist of a single conductor made from metal (like copper or aluminium) and are used for carrying electricity or signals over short distances.
 They can be solid or stranded.

 Cables are assemblies of two or more conductors, each with their insulation, grouped together and often surrounded by an outer protective jacket.